samueldiaz1004/samueldiaz1004/README.md

 ## 👋 Hi there 👋

 - 💻 I’m a CS student @ Tec de Monterrey
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning about machine learning
-- 📫 You can reach me by email samueldiaz1004@gmail.com or via [LinkedIn](https://www.linkedin.com/in/sadgo)
+- 📫 You can reach me by <a href="mailto:samueldiaz1004@gmail.com">Email</a> or via [LinkedIn](https://www.linkedin.com/in/sadgo)
 - 📖 [You can check my portfolio](https://samueldiaz1004.github.io/MyPortfolio/)

 ### Programming Languages